nepi-engine/nepi_rui/README.md

         npm run deploy

-#### Backend
+### Backend

 When changing backend code, run the webserver with:

     rosrun numurus_rui run_webserver.py

+## Simulation

-#### Fake Data Publishers
+### Fake Data Publishers

 We have provided some fake data publishers for testing purposes.
 To run a node that publishes NDStatus messages to a topic `/fake_nd_status` follow the steps below.
-(Note: make sure that you have source'd your catkin workspace in every terminal)
+(Note: make sure that you have source'd your Catkin workspace in every terminal)

 1. If you do not already have a ros master running, run in a new terminal: (Append `&` to run the ros master in the background)